 Apple has a deal with Google that says it will not develop its own web search engine for as long as Google continues to pay top dollars to keep it as the default search engine within Safari, a new class action claims.

 Earlier in the week, the lawsuit was filed against Apple, Google, and their respective CEOs in the California court.
-The lawsuit asserts that the two companies are bound by an agreement to not compete regarding the online search business which is in a direct violation of US antitrust law.
+The lawsuit asserts that the two companies are bound by an agreement to not compete in the online search business which is in direct violation of US antitrust law.

 In particular, the complaint specifically accuses Tim Cook, CEO – Apple Inc, and Alphabet-owned Google CEO Sundar Pichai of participating in “regular secret meetings“.
-Both the companies are accused of indulging in the arrangement where Google will split earnings with Apple in exchange for special treatment on its devices, such as those of the iPhone as well as the iPad.
+Both the companies are accused of indulging in the arrangement where Google will split earnings with Apple in exchange for special treatment on its devices, such as iPhones and iPads.

 The lawsuit further asserts that Google is obligated to pay Apple annually multi-billion dollars payment in exchange for an agreement that Apple will refrain from developing its own search engine.
 But the actual plan goes beyond restricting Apple alone.
 Google’s non-compete clause also hints at actively stifling smaller competitors, as well as the acquisition of competitors, both potential and existing.